 Depending on your type of business, the job application can be a way to not just find great talent that matches what you need, but also serves to create an on-demand pipeline if someone resigns, walks out, or is fired.
 You then have a list of emails and phone numbers to call, eliminating panic!

 Store the applications in a simple way – rejected, hired, and currently in the pipeline (in order of date).
 Three folders is all you need!
+But why keep all that paper when you can organize applicants digitally in an applicant tracking system like Breezy HR?
+Breezy in an incredibly user-friendly candidate management system that can save you time when deciding who to hire.
+Manage applicants for one job for free!

 Now that you have your employment application form, you should consider posting a job ad on a free job board to attract talent.
 Try Indeed.com for the best results; they also give you $50 free to boost your post.